The-Social-Proof-Foundation/mys-core/crates/mys-framework/docs/mys/transfer_policy.md

 <code><a href="../mys/transfer_policy.md#mys_transfer_policy_from">from</a>: <a href="../mys/object.md#mys_object_ID">mys::object::ID</a></code>
 </dt>
 <dd>
- The ID of the Kiosk / Safe the object is being sold from.
+ The ID of the Safe the object is being sold from.
  Can be used by the TransferPolicy implementors.
 </dd>
 <dt>